 The Employee is obliged to inform the Agency if the Employee is employed by any other agency and/or is performing employment for which the Employee receives additional remuneration, as this has an impact on the year-end tax deductions.

 The Agency will not be held responsible if any employee tax calculated by the Agency is calculated incorrectly.

-The Employee hereby irrevocably confirms that his/her Income Tax affairs is the full responsibility of the Employee.
+The Employee hereby irrevocably confirms that his/her Income Tax affairs are the full responsibility of the Employee.
 The Agency will not be held liable for any tax responsibilities of the Employee.

 The Employee’s timesheet is of paramount importance to The Employee’s weekly remuneration.

 The Employee is obliged to confirm that the designated signatory in the Client’s office has signed the timesheet.

 The Employee must sign the timesheet him/herself (full signature, not initials) before handing the timesheet in with the Employee’s Supervisor.

 Incorrectly completed and unauthorized timesheets will result in the Employee not receiving any payment.

 The Employee hereby confirms and takes specifically note of the fact that if incorrect information appears on the Employee’s timesheet and/or the timesheet is posted late the posting of the Employee’s timesheet will be delayed.

 If there is any discrepancy in the timesheet to the loss of the Employee then the Employee waives his / her right to keep the Agency liable for any loss or reduction in remuneration.